BramVerb/md5-tunneling-web/README.md

 # md5-tunneling
-A C implementation of the Tunneling Method by V. Klima to speed up collision search for MD5.
+A web version of the C implementation of the Tunneling Method by V. Klima to speed up collision search for MD5.

+It uses webgl to apply tunnels in parralel and find collisions faster than the original implementation.
+Results do very depending on GPU setup.
+I was able to generate a collisions in an average of 1.6s on a notebook GPU (Quadro M1200).
+The C version on the same laptop took on average about 11 seconds per collision.
+NOTE: You might experience some dropped frames, because it does use your GPU.

 ## About
 Based on Multi-Message Modifications Method and Tunnels, the program searches for two 128-bytes messages with same [MD5](https://en.wikipedia.org/wiki/MD5) hash.